Why can't we use the dunes for physical training or recreational use?

 Why can't aircraft maintenance be done in a hush house?

-Proper, comprehensive aircraft maintenance is essential for keeping aircraft in optimal condition, ensuring the safety of the aircrew, passengers and community members.
 A hush house, which is an enclosed aircraft jet engine testing facility, is primarily used for testing engines that have been removed from the aircraft.
 Many fighter jets including the F/A-18 Hornet have engines that can be removed for maintenance.
-It is likely that there was an active hush house on MCB Hawaii while F/A-18s were stationed here until the 1990's.
+F/A-18s are no longer stationed here.
 The aircraft currently stationed at MCB Hawaii do not have removable engines, so a hush house is not a feasible option for the base.
 Furthermore, the routine aircraft engine maintenance tests that occur at MCB Hawaii cannot be done in a hangar, as the high-powered tests produce too much energy and may be unsafe for the maintainers and destructive to the equipment.
 Maintenance can occur 24 hours a day at MCB Hawaii, which may sometimes generate noise.
 We sincerely appreciate the community's support and patience as Marines and Sailors train to defend this great nation and prepare for overseas contingencies.

 What is the difference between Tenant, Transient, and Transiting aircraft?